 Dealing with more widespread problems within an electoral district

 In extreme situations, where the Chief Electoral Officer deems that it is practically impossible for Elections Canada to administer the election in one or more ridings, he could recommend that the election be postponed up to a week or even start over.
-This has never happened in Elections Canada's 99-year history.
+This has never happened in Elections Canada's more than 100 years of history.